ahampriyanshu/ahampriyanshu.github.io/_posts/interview-prep/2022-05-08-interview-prep-react-interview-questions.md

 * Props in react.
 * MVC vs MVT.
 * Functional components vs Class components.
-* What is a pure component in react and can functional component be pure ?
+* What is a pure component in react and can functional componcomponentent be pure ?
 * How to avoid prop drilling ?
 * Pass data form parent->child and child->parent.
 * Styling a react component.